shorthillstech/dicom_to_png/README.md

 As a pure Python package, pydicom can run anywhere Python runs without any other requirements, although if you're working with Pixel Data then we recommend you also install [NumPy](https://numpy.org/).

-If you're looking for a Python library for DICOM networking then you might be interested in another of our projects: pynetdicom.

 ## Installation
 #### Application tested on: